lorin/booknotes/How-To-Read-A-Book.md

    paragraph, and one from that, until you have gathered together the sequence of sentences that state the propositions that compose the argument.
    (pp 129-130)
+8. Find out what the author's solutions are. (p135)

 Rules summarized on p95, p120.